 Questions of interpretations of the rules should be referred to the Chairman of the Rules Committee when possible.
 In the interest of expediency, the Chairman may give his own interpretation, which shall be binding until the committee has been polled.
 This shall serve, however, only as a temporary interpretation until the Chairman refers the question to the entire committee for a vote in the normal fashion.
 Such a poll shall take place as promptly and in the most practical manner possible.
-Otherwise, the interpretation shall be made by a majority vote of the Appointed Judges, and the Chief Judge shall make a report to the Rules Committee concerning the question.
-Contact the Rules Committee representative from your Region if you need assistance.
+Otherwise, the interpretation shall be made by a majority vote of the Appointed Judges, and the Chief Judge shall make a report to the Rules Committee from your Region if you need assistance.